✓ Updated March 2026

 Sunrise Kayak in La Jolla Cove

 Paddle through the calm, turquoise waters of La Jolla Cove as the sun paints the sky with vibrant hues.
-Keep an eye out for playful sea lions and leopard sharks in their natural habitat, and enjoy the dramatic sea cliffs from a unique perspective.
-Go early to avoid crowds and catch the best light.
+Keep an eye out for playful sea lions and leopard sharks in their natural habitat, and explore hidden sea caves accessible only by kayak.
+Go early to avoid crowds and enjoy the most tranquil marine life encounters.

 Balboa Park's Secret Gardens & Architecture Tour

 Beyond the world-class museums, Balboa Park hides tranquil botanical gardens like the Japanese Friendship Garden and the Alcazar Garden, perfect for a peaceful stroll.
-Seek out the intricate Spanish Colonial Revival architecture, and consider a guided tour to uncover the park's rich history and hidden courtyards.
+Wander through the Spanish Colonial Revival architecture, discovering intricate tilework and hidden courtyards often missed by the casual visitor.
+Consider a weekday morning for a more intimate experience.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.